Comber in the 1840s

 Lord Londonderry was also critical of the state of Comber town.
 The school (built 1813) was the first object of his wrath, being neglected both inside and out, the garden and premises indicating sloth and filth.
 Even the newly-built St Mary’s was not up to scratch and the Glebe House side needed rough-cast or whitewashed.
 Spouts on the side of the Glebe House were described as ridiculous.
 The sewers in the streets were not being attended to, and houses next to the Meeting House were singled out as needing their dunghills and sewers carried to the rear.
 The Inn Yard must be kept clean and bad fences taken down, while a nasty outbuilding belonging to Mr Stitt should be made less unsightly.
 Thanks were expressed to Dr Allen for improvements he had made in the town, and the recommendation was that a town committee be formed to carry new arrangements for the cleanliness of Comber.
 Lord Londonderry also makes passing reference to a market being established in the new market house, which must therefore date from this time.
 It was behind the present police station in Killinchy Street, and was demolished in the 1950s.

-The present bridge in Newtown (Bridge) Street over the River Enler was built in 1843.
-But a much more famous work of construction was in the planning at this time – the monument to Comber’s famous general, Sir Robert Rollo Gillespie.
-The foundation stone was laid on 24th June 1844, St John’s Day, a day of significance among the freemasons, of whom Gillespie was a member.
+One of these improvements was the new bridge over the River Enler in Newtown (Bridge) Street, completed in 1843.
+But the visitors also saw another noteworthy work of construction, the monument to Comber’s famous general, Sir Robert Rollo Gillespie.
+The foundation stone had been laid on 24th June 1844, St John’s Day, a day of significance among the freemasons, of whom Gillespie was a member.
 By August it had reached a height of 19 feet, and eventually this Grecian column rose to 55 feet, with a statue of the general on top.
+When Lord Londonderry visited in October all was complete bar the statue.
 The unveiling ceremony was exactly one year after the laying of the foundation stone, 24th June 1845.
 On that day it is reported that some 25-30,000 people poured into Comber Square to witness the impressive ceremony.
 Many of these were members of Masonic lodges who paraded through the streets of the town to the foot of the monument.
-This was at a time when processions were banned, so a special dispensation had to be obtained to allow this to take place.
 There had been torrential rain in the morning, but by the time of the ceremony in the afternoon the sun was shining.
-There were the usual speeches, by Colonel Cairnes and others, culminating with the Rev Jex-Blake of St Mary’s cautioning the crowd against indulgence in strong spirits.
+There were the usual speeches, by Colonel Cairnes and others, culminating in the Rev Jex-Blake of St Mary’s cautioning the crowd against indulgence in strong spirits.

-Another project was in the planning in 1845.
+A major project was in the planning in 1845.
 Meetings had taken place to discuss the feasibility of a railway from Belfast to Holywood, Comber and Newtownards.
 The plan was later extended to include a main line as far as Downpatrick and branch lines to Bangor and Donaghadee.
 By 1846 an Act had been passed incorporating the Belfast and County Down Railway Company (BCDR).
 Three Comber men had been on the committee to promote the railway in Parliament – John Miller, Guy Stone and John Andrews.
+By 1847 200 men were at work on construction of the railway at Comber.
+Unfortunately there were several accidents, including fatalities.
+In 1848 two labourers were badly injured when a portion of an earthwork collapsed on them.
+Another man named McCartney was killed when a truck passed over his body.
+And in 1849 John Ferguson was accidentally run over and killed by two full trucks of earth on the railway between Comber and Newtownards.

-John Andrews was by now head of the Comber branch of the family, and in 1843 his fourth son was born.
+In 1843 a fourth son was born to John Andrews.
 This was Thomas, later known as Thomas of Ardara, himself the father of several notable sons including a future prime minister (John Miller Andrews) and the builder of the White Star Line’s giant ship Titanic (Thomas Andrews Junior).
 It was also in 1843 that the Andrews family lost a cargo of wheat when the vessel Mary Ann of Arbroath was lost at sea.
 Food was soon to become a scarce commodity in Ireland with the coming Potato Famine of 1845-7.

 The potato crop was badly damaged in 1845, and in 1846 almost totally destroyed over the whole of Ireland.
 To make matters worse the yield of wheat, barley and oats was exceedingly poor.
 The great famine of 1847 will long be remembered, when many people were to die of starvation.
 It has been suggested that County Down was not so greatly affected as other places.
 But the situation was probably a lot worse than we imagine, and there was great distress.
 Exports of potatoes had to be halted in 1845 as there weren’t enough to feed the labourers at home.
 But with total failure of the crop in 1846 food prices rose and farmers couldn’t afford to employ labour.
 This resulted in many people out of work with resulting destitution.
 Quite a few landlords tried to alleviate the situation by announcing rent reductions.
 But not Comber’s landlord, Lord Londonderry, who was opposed to sweeping rent reductions as “dangerous and fatal”, although he was open to make exceptions in individual cases.